Advancing the phenomenology of GeV-scale axion-like particles: Our approach

-Importantly, using the ``rotated'' matrices~\eqref{eq:sigma-transformed},~\eqref{eq:P-transformed} not only ensures the $\kappa_{q}$ independence of the observables but also induces the additional terms with the unambiguous part $\text{Tr}[\kappa_{q}] = 1$; therefore, it may lead to the cancellation or enhancement of the $\kappa_{q}$-independent piece.
+Importantly, using the ``rotated'' matrices~\eqref{eq:sigma-transformed},~\eqref{eq:P-transformed} not only ensures the $\kappa_{q}$ independence of the observables but also induces the additional terms with the unambiguous part $\text{Tr}[\hat{\kappa}_{q}] = 1$; therefore, it may lead to the cancellation or enhancement of the $\kappa_{q}$-independent piece.

-The main limitation of our study is that we do not include the effects of higher-order ChPT terms on the ALP phenomenology.
+There are two main limitations of our study.
+The first one is that we do not include the effects of higher-order ChPT terms on the ALP phenomenology.
 These effects may induce $<\mathcal{O}(1)$ corrections to $\theta_{P^{0}a}$~\cite{Alves:2017avw,Cornella:2023kjq}, but the precise calculation of their impact is limited in light of undetermined parameters of the higher order expansions.
 This error, however, is much smaller than the effect of the ALP interaction with heavy pseudoscalar excitations and subsequent potential uncertainty.
 We leave the detailed incorporation of the higher-order corrections for future work, stressing that the higher-order operators may be included within our approach similarly to other terms.

+The second limitation comes from the fact that we will only account for some of the heavy resonances (see Sec.~\ref{sec:heavy-P}).
+We leave the inclusion of the heavier resonances $\eta(1760),\pi^{0}(1800), \eta(2225)$, as well as pseudoscalar glueballs, for future study.